lalagi/FlightReportAssistant/README.md

 ## Usage

-1. Initialize the database (optional since ingesting does this step automatically):
+1. **Initialize the database** (optional since ingesting does this step automatically):

     ```bash
     python run.py init
     ```

-2. Ingest data:
+2. **Ingest data**

+    Process one or more data files and store the results in the database.
     ```bash
     python run.py ingest data/event_ops.json data/event_tech.json
     ```

-3. Get statistics:
+3. **Get statistics**

+    View the number of events per category.
     ```bash
     python run.py stats category
     ```

-4. List reports by severity:
+4. **List reports by severity**

+    List all reports with a specific severity level.
     ```bash
     python run.py list --severity high
     ```

-5. List reports by severity:
+5. **Show a specific report**

+    Retrieve and display the full details of a specific report by its ID.
     ```bash
     python run.py show --id <your-report-id>
     ```